hphelion/documentation/moonshot/manage.administration-dashboard.region-images.md

 #Manage Images#

 Images are stored at the Domain level with a single Glance service and are unaffected by region selection.
 Only Public images are visible to all users.
-To *create images, refer to the Cloud Image Builder document for more details*.
+To *build images, refer to the [Building Images](/cloudos/moonshot/manage/image-builder/) document for more details*.

 You can perform the following tasks: